Floor Plans That Sell: Helping Buyers Visualize Home Layouts in Utah Listings

 Social Media

-Post the floor plan on social media with captions like "Ever wondered how this Lacey home is laid out?
+Post the floor plan on social media with captions like "Ever wondered how this Lehi home is laid out?
 Here's the floor plan!"
 This type of content gets good engagement and provides value.

 You can also create content comparing the floor plan to photos or video, showing how the 2D layout translates to the actual space.